henhenmao/leetcode/README.md

 Questions marked with an NC (not commented):
     - no comments or explanation to the code / runtime

-Questions marked with a AF (accepted without follow up):
-    - good fair solution accepted
-    - follow-up question that was ignored in the solution

 i am very proud of my solutions please do not make fun of me